rlustemberg/Lazy-Loading-Tutorial/README.md

 ### The cause

 The Alloy framework 'eager loads' the UI objects declared it's index.xml view file.
-These include all controllers, widgets, models and collections included in index.xml or child controllers declared on it.
+These involves all controllers, widgets, models and collections included in index.xml or child controllers declared on it.
 It means that all the UI objects and all initialization code on the controllers, is run as soon as the alloy.js file has finished it's execution.
 All of these code, including UI objects allocation, any business logic invoked when initializing controllers, is run on a single thread, causing a bottleneck.
 Therefore it'll stay waiting in the execution queue until it's time is due.
 No wonder that as the application grows in complexity, longer startup times will be the result unless we address this issue.